danielsaidi/MockingKit/README.md

 expect(inv[1].arguments.1).to(equal(456))
 ```

-The syntax above uses [Quick/Nimble][Quick].
-You can use any test framework you like.
+The syntax above uses [Quick/Nimble][Quick], but you can naturally use any test framework you like.

 ## Registering and throwing errors

 There is currently no support for registering and throwing errors, which means that async functions can't (yet) register custom return values.

-## Device limitations

-Mockery uses unsafe bit casts to get the memory address of mocked functions.
-This only works on 64-bit devices, which means that mock-based unit tests will not work on old devices or simulators like iPad 2, iPad Retina etc.

 ## Contact me